appvia/terranetes/docs/terranetes-controller/admin/state.md

 ### How to change state backend?

 :::tip
-Note the ability to override the backend is only available with version >= v0.3.1
+Please note that the capability to modify the state backend is only available starting from version v0.3.1.
 :::

-While using Kubernetes as a backend has it's benefits in terms of ease of use, there's a few downsides as well.
+While utilizing Kubernetes as a state backend offers advantages in terms of ease of use, it also presents several drawbacks.

-* You need to ensure backups are performed on the state secrets.
+* It is essential to implement backup procedures for the state secrets.
-* Its harder operate or manipulate the terraform state, using taints for example.
+* Manipulating or operating on the Terraform state, such as using taints, becomes more challenging.
-* The terraform state is not versioned so rollbacks are harder to performed.
+* The Terraform state lacks versioning, making rollbacks more difficult to execute.
-* You are unable to reference the state using [remote_state_data](https://www.terraform.io/language/state/remote-state-data) resource.
+* It is not possible to reference the state using the [remote_state_data](https://www.terraform.io/language/state/remote-state-data) resource.
-* The terraform state is ultimately bound to the Cluster.
+* The Terraform state is inherently tied to the Cluster.

-Platform administrators can change the backend using the following steps.
+Platform administrators can modify the state backend by following the outlined steps.

 #### Create a template for the backend to use

-1. Create a kubernetes secret in the controller namespace containing the template
+To initiate the process of modifying the state backend, it is essential to create a Kubernetes secret within the controller namespace that contains the template for the backend configuration.
+This can be achieved by executing the following steps:

+1. First, create a file named `backend.tf` with the following content:

 ```bash
 cat <<EOF > backend.tf